AbderraoufKhodja/geoflutterfire3/README.md

   |precision8 --> ...
 ```

-This approach allows for more flexible and efficient querying of nearby documents in Firestore, as it reduces the number of documents that need to be fetched and processed.

 **Note:**
 By default, the `regionalData()` method uses the `mediumRMC` parameter to generate the regional data.
 This corresponds to a precision of 4 and a block size of 4.89km x 4.89km.
 Other precision will not be included unless a `RegionMappingConfig` parameter is passed to the method to configure the desired precision.
 For example, to include all of them you can write:
 ```dart